KBK 2020 odds

-The Kuurne-Brussels-Kuurne (KBK) is a one-day road cycling race in Belgium.
-Hosted annually, it comes just one day after the Omloop Het Nieuwsblad, rounding off the opening weekend of professional cycling racing in Belgium.
-This year, the race will be held on the 25th February 2018.
+The Kuurne-Brussels-Kuurne (known as the ‘KBK’) is a one-day professional road cycling race in Belgium.
+Hosted annually, it features just one day after the Omloop Het Nieuwsblad on the racing calendar, rounding off an exciting opening weekend of professional cycling racing in Belgium - called the Flemish Opening Weekend.
+This year, the 71st edition of the race will be held on Sunday 3rd March 2019.

-The one-day race begins on the hippodrome of Kuurne, in the southern region of West Flanders.
-The route then takes the cyclists east, heading towards Brussels.
-Despite being in the name of the race, the cyclists don’t actually reach as far as Brussels, stopping around 20 km short of the city.
-The riders turn near Nivone, before taking on the rolling hills of the Flemish Ardennes.
-The riders will then also finish in Kuurne, with a total distance of around 198 km.
+The one-day race features the iconic start on the hippodrome of Kuurne, in the southern region of West Flanders.
+The route takes the peloton towards the direction of Brussels and then the rolling hills of the Flemish Ardennes.
+The race normally finishes in Kuurne, totally around 200 km.

 While the Omloop Het Nieuwsblad is traditionally more hilly, the KBK features a long, fast and flat finish.
 That’s why the sprinters will be lining up to battle it out for the 2019 title.
 Through the Ardennes, the teams will be looking to help their sprinters stay in contention and get a good position in the pack - unless there is a breakaway, which will result in the pack trying to close the gap to ensure a sprint finish.

 The end of the KBK is usually a frantic finish!